Martina Edwards

 Edwards knows that representation matters and staunchly believes in the importance of inspiring the next generation of leaders, particularly women.
 An investor by trade, a common thread has been her desire to build equity through access, opportunity and exposure for underserved people and places.

 Edwards has always wanted to step into roles that have an impact and leave an impression on people’s lives.
 Her 20-year career journey has spanned multiple industries from public to private equity, non-profit leadership and venture capital.
-Through her rewarding work as a C-suite executive at Access to Capital for Entrepreneurs (ACE), Edwards is helping to level the playing field by giving business owners a chance when others can’t or won’t.
+Currently Chief of Strategic Partnerships of Access for Capital for Entrepreneurs (ACE), Edwards is helping to level the playing field by giving business owners a chance when others can’t or won’t.
 Like homeownership, business ownership is an asset that supports closing a widening racial wealth gap, building financial stability through a ripple effect—a collective prosperity that goes beyond the immediate gain of an individual business owner.

 Martina has penned articles such as “The Fragility of Small Business” and been featured on CNN Money, CNBC Make it Real, PrivCap, WABE Radio, The Atlanta Small Business Network and in the Atlanta Business Chronicle.